 In the Date & time page, the “Set time zone automatically” toggle will be grayed out (disabled) when location is disabled.

 Microsoft is adding Downloads Folder to the Privacy settings page as part of the Windows 10 21H1 previews.

 In the Diagnostics & feedback settings page, the “Basic diagnostic data” is now known as “Required diagnostic data” and “Full diagnostic data” has changed to “Optional diagnostic data.”

 Screen Capture border option

-Windows Update changes with 21H1
+Windows Update changes

 The Windows Update settings page includes a new “View optional updates” link that opens a new page that allows you to view and decide which optional updates to install on your device manually.

 Optional updates are those updates that are not essential to the operation of Windows 10, which can include drivers (such as for printers, cameras, network adapters, etc.), feature updates, and monthly non-security quality updates.